Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Have there been any recent changes to the cartel regime?
 If so, have they had a significant impact on enforcement activity?

-The most recent changes to the Turkish cartel regime were the publication of:
+Recent changes to the Turkish cartel regime include the publication of:

-- the Block Exemption Communique on R&D Agreements of March 16 2016, which overhauled the Block Exemption Communique on Specialisation Agreements of July 26 2013; and
+- the Block Exemption Communique on R&D Agreements of March 16 2016, which overhauled the Block Exemption Communique on Specialisation Agreements of July 26 2013.

 Are there any proposals to reform or amend the existing cartel regime?